ga4gh/va-spec/docs/source/introduction.rst

 Reliable exchange of knowledge about molecular variation between clinicians, researchers, and testing laboratories is required to maximize the personal, public, research, and clinical value of genomic information.
 This knowledge is typically exchanged as **Variant Annotations** - structured data objects that holds a **central statement of knowledge** about a **molecular variation**, along with **evidence and provenance metadata** supporting its interpretation and use (see `"What is a Variant Annotation?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-a-variant-annotation>`_).

 The **GA4GH Variant Annotation Specification (VA-Spec)** was developed by a partnership among national information resource providers and major public initiatives — as an open specification to standardize the exchange of such variation knowledge.
 It was built as a SEPIO-based modeling framework that supports implementation-driven development of standard models for specific VA Statement types (see `"What is SEPIO?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-is-the-sepio-framework>`_).
-It leverages the GA4GH `VRS <https://vrs.ga4gh.org/en/latest/index.html>`_ and `Cat-VRS <https://github.com/ga4gh/cat-vrs?tab=readme-ov-file>`_ specifications to represent diverse kinds of molecular variation as annotation subjects (see `"What types of variants are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-types-of-variants-are-supported>`_).
+It leverages the **GA4GH `VRS <https://vrs.ga4gh.org/en/latest/index.html>`_ and `Cat-VRS <https://github.com/ga4gh/cat-vrs?tab=readme-ov-file>`_ specifications** to represent diverse kinds of molecular variation as annotation subjects (see `"What types of variants are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-types-of-variants-are-supported>`_).
 And it supports diverse kinds of biological and clinical variant knolwedge, leaving case-level variant information to other standards (see `"What types of variant knowledge are supported?" <https://va-ga4gh.readthedocs.io/en/latest/faq.html#what-kinds-of-variant-knowledge-are-supported>`_).

 The VA-Spec Modeling framework is comprised of the following components:

-#. `A Foundational Core Information Model <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_: A domain-agnostic model for describing knowledge statements of any kind, and the evidence and provenance supporting them.
+#. `A Foundational 'GKS Core Information Model' <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/index.html>`_: A domain-agnostic model for describing knowledge statements of any kind, and the evidence and provenance supporting them.
 This model, which is based on the SEPIO Core-IM, establishes a shared understanding of fundamental terms, concepts, and modeling patterns - and provides a foundation on which standard models for specific types of statements about molecular variation are built.

-#. `Standard VA Profiles <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_: A set of models built as 'Profiles' of the Core Information Model, which describe specific types of statements made about molecular variation (e.g. a `Variant Pathogenicity Statement <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/statement-profiles.html#variant-pathogenicity-statement>`_) profile.
+#. `Standard VA Profiles <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/index.html>`_: A set of models built as 'Profiles' of the Statement or Study Result classes in the Core Information Model, to support specific types of knolwedge about molecular variation (e.g. a `Variant Pathogenicity Statement <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/statement-profiles.html#variant-pathogenicity-statement>`_) profile.
 These models are provided in machine-readable json schema, as shared standards for validation and exchange of data by the GA4GH community.

 #. `A Profiling Methodology <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html>`_:  A formal method and tooling support to guide internal and external developers in executing the profiling process.
 This approach allows community adopters to  build profiles for new statement types, or extend existing profiles - supporting an implementation-led approach that drives VA standards development.